Trial begins for Canada 'Freedom Convoy' organisers

 Experts say the outcome of the trial could reverberate beyond the courts.

-The main charge that Mr Lich and Mr Barber will have to defend is that of mischief, defined under Canadian law as the wilful destruction, damaging, obstruction, or interference of property.
+The main charge that Ms Lich and Mr Barber will have to defend is that of mischief, defined under Canadian law as the wilful destruction, damaging, obstruction, or interference of property.

 Joao Velloso, a law professor at the University of Ottawa, said legally, the case overall is quite ordinary.